ganga-devs/GangaGSoC2024/README.md

 pip install -e git+https://github.com/YOUR-GITHUB-USERNAME-HERE/GangaGSoC2020#egg=gangagsoc
 ```

-Through the dependency, this will install Ganga as well such that you can work with it directly inside the virtualenv.
+Through the dependency, this will install Ganga as well, such that you can work with it directly inside the virtualenv.
+Please note that while the Ganga code is all python3, there are a few of the wrapper scripts that are still in python2.
+So you will need to have a working python2 installation available on your system.

 Communication is an important part of working in GSoC.
 Please just ask by email to all/any of the developers about anything that you are in doubt about.